What is a website audit?

 If you want to avoid a rousing game of website whack-a-mole, you need a website audit.
 You need a professional who can assess every area of your website, together, all at once, and do a deep dive into everything from overall analysis of things like messaging, to more detailed things like alt tags and heading order.

-Getting a website audit has practical applications for people working on your site — content, developers, SEO, marketing, and so on.
+Getting a website audit has practical applications for the people working on your site — content, developers, SEO, marketing, and so on.
 There are tons of specialties that use different types of audits to inform their decisions.

 Why a website audit?

 It’s a good question, especially if you’re monitoring things regularly.
 Website’s working fine, why should you take extra time to review every little thing?

 Keeping an eye on things is great and keeps things from exploding, but zooming out and looking at everything as a whole is important, too.
 An audit brings together all the pieces that make a website work.

 A website audit will give you and your team a starting point, a road map for any changes you want or need to make.
 And it serves as a website check up.

 Best practices evolve.
 Things slip through or revert to default or get changed without you knowing it.
 And even if you don’t make a complete overhaul of your keywords or messaging, many small changes over time can add up.